-Create the folder TOMCAT\HOME/resources.
+Create the folder TOMCAT_HOME/resources.
 Such a folder will contain some useful static resources and the indexes for the search engine used by Knowage.

-2.4.2.3 Connection to metadata database
+2.4.2.3 Metadata database connection

-To define connection towards metadata database, edit the TOMCAT\HOME/conf/server.xml and add the information related to the metadata database inside the GlobalNamingResources tag.
-Specify: username, password, driver class name, JDBC URL and validation query (any valid query to be executed to validate connections).
-Connection's name must the jdbc/knowage:
+To create a new connection, edit the TOMCAT_HOME/conf/server.xml and add the information related to the metadata database inside the GlobalNamingResources tag.
+Specify: username, password, driver class name and URL.
+We need to create two connection:

+• jdbc/knowage: Knowage metadata